+(b) No motion to dispense with further proceedings under the call of the Senate shall be entertained until the President shall be satisfied that the Sergeant at Arms has made diligent effort to secure the attendance of the absentees.

 Rule 39.
-Dispense with Further Proceedings under Call of Senate.
-No motion to dispense with further proceedings under the call of the Senate shall be entertained until the President shall be satisfied that the Sergeant at Arms has made diligent effort to secure the attendance of the absentees.

-Rule 40.
 Roll Call Votes.
 Every Senator in the Senate chamber when a roll call is taken shall respond when the Senator's name is called.
-If there is a call of the Senate, the Senator must vote Yea or Nay, except as provided in Rule 19 (senators excused from voting if directly interested in the question).
+If there is a call of the Senate, the Senator must vote Yea or Nay, except as provided in Rule 19 (Senators excused from voting if directly interested in the question).
 When there is no call of the Senate, the Senator may pass and shall be recorded in the Journal as present and passing.
 After the roll is completed and before the roll is closed, a Senator may change such Senator's vote.
 No vote shall be recorded and no change in vote may be made without unanimous consent of the Senate after announcement by the presiding officer that the roll is closed.
+No motion shall be in order during a roll call vote except as provided under Rule 34 for final action on bills and concurrent resolutions and except for a call of the Senate.

-Rule 41.
+Rule 40.
 Committee of the Whole.
 On motion the Senate may go into Committee of the Whole.
 The President shall appoint a chairperson to preside over the Committee of the Whole.
 The rules of the Senate shall be observed in the Committee of the Whole, so far as applicable except that there shall be no limit on the number of times of speaking and Rule 38 (authorizing a call of the senate) shall not apply.
 A motion to lay on the table or a call for the previous question shall not be in order.
 No substitute motion to amend a bill or resolution shall be in order.
-A substitute motion to report a bill or resolution to the full Senate once made shall be decided subject only to debate and Rule 51 (motion to strike the enacting or resolving clause).
+A substitute motion to report a bill or resolution to the full Senate once made shall be decided subject only to debate and Rule 50 (motion to strike the enacting or resolving clause).
 A roll call shall be had on any question subject to the requirements of Rule 37.

-Rule 42.
-No Quorum in Committee of the Whole-Procedure.
+Rule 41.
+No Quorum in Committee of the Whole - Procedure.
 If at any time, when in Committee of the Whole, it be ascertained that there is no quorum present, the chairperson shall immediately vacate the chair and report the fact to the President.